 On my own at 19 years of age, I moved far from my little duplex hobble in Waipahu.

-When I sat on the couch watching HBO, I noticed my polaroid was sitting on top of the TV.
-I got up and retrieved it, and as I sat back down on my couch, I decided to use that last six pictures to take what is now referred to as selfies in this day and age of 2022.
-When the pictures developed after a few seconds of drying out, I was confused to see that my big ugly face was not in them.
+When I sat on the couch watching HBO, I noticed my Polaroid sitting atop the TV.
+I got up and retrieved it, and as I sat back down on my couch, I decided to use those last six pictures to take what is now referred to as selfies in 2022.
+When the images developed after a few seconds of drying out, I was confused to see that my big ugly face was not in them.
 Instead, it was three pictures of Doug Nohara going through people's wallets and purses while they were sleeping in my living room last night.
 The other three were of Doug groping some women while they slept on the couch or on my rattan rocking chairs.
-I took a while to comprehend what I was seeing, but once I did learn, I got out another cartridge, slid it into the polaroid, and took more pictures of myself.
+I took a while to comprehend what I saw, but once I did, I got out another cartridge, slid it into the Polaroid, and took more pictures of myself.
 Those came out fine.
 I was never able to repeat the process again.
-On Monday, I showed the photos to our division supervisor Kell Tachibana.
+On Monday, I showed the photos to our division supervisor, Kell Tachibana.

 "Doug took these pictures of himself doing this?"
 Kell asked, very confused and irritated.